 Click the links below to skip to any of the following sections:

 The Piazza del Duomo also includes the Baptistery and Giotto’s Campanile.
 When you arrive in the city center, it is pretty impossible to not see this massive, beautiful complex.
-While you can tour many aspects of the complex and can climb the bell tower, climbing the Duomo is really a once-in-a-lifetime opportunity.
+While you can tour many aspects of the complex and can climb the bell tower, climbing the Duomo in Florence is really a once-in-a-lifetime opportunity.

 You can also spend the day around the area, eating and just discovering all the wonderful history the area has to offer.
 There are plenty of museums, all within a few blocks of you.